-As noted by DOE, certain SSTs "emit excess vapor to the atmosphere to prevent the unsafe buildup of flammable gasses as part of normal operation."
-The Tank Vapor Assessment Team noted that "potential short, intermittent, high concentration vapor emissions could result in brief but intense exposures for some workers."
-In response, "DOE is carefully studying the issue and is taking a protective approach to worker safety . . . [which] includes directing Tank Farm workers to wear additional protective equipment such as SCBA."
+As noted by DOE, certain SSTs "emit excess vapor to the atmosphere to prevent the unsafe buildup of flammable gasses as part of normal operation."246 The Tank Vapor Assessment Team noted that "potential short, intermittent, high concentration vapor emissions could result in brief but intense exposures for some workers."247 In response, "DOE is carefully studying the issue and is taking a protective approach to worker safety . . . [which] includes directing Tank Farm workers to wear additional protective equipment such as SCBA."248

-ECF No. 196-3 at 8.
-Id. at 9.
+246 ECF No. 196-3 at 8.
+247 Id. at 9.

-SCBA use "reduces the efficiency of tank waste retrievals for several reasons."
-SCBA imposes additional "physiological constraints on workers from increased heat, weight, and reduced mobility."
-Workers must cease activity every twenty to forty minutes to replace compressed air tanks.
-Further, regulatory requirements prevent SCBA use when air temperature rises above a certain level.
+SCBA use "reduces the efficiency of tank waste retrievals for several reasons."249 SCBA imposes additional "physiological constraints on workers from increased heat, weight, and reduced mobility."250 Workers must cease activity every twenty to forty minutes to replace compressed air tanks.
+Further, regulatory requirements prevent SCBA use when air temperature rises above a certain level.251

-DOE alleges that "an average fifty percent reduction in worker productivity associated with the use of additional protective equipment (including [SCBA]) will extend retrievals until September 30, 2023."
-DOE "anticipates, and its proposal assumes, that vapor-related SCBA will continue in the A and AX Farms . . . through the end of September 2016."
-In the event that SCBA use is mandated beyond September 30, 2016, DOE has proposed an automated extension mechanism concerning any of the remaining SST retrieval milestones.
+DOE alleges that "an average fifty percent reduction in worker productivity associated with the use of additional protective equipment (including [SCBA]) will extend retrievals until September 30, 2023."252 DOE "anticipates, and its proposal assumes, that vapor-related SCBA will continue in the A and AX Farms . . . through the end of September 2016."253 In the event that SCBA use is 14 15 16 248 Id.

 18

-Id.
+249 Id.

-Id.
+250 Id.

-Id.
+251 Id.

-ECF No. 196 at 18.
+252 ECF No. 196 at 18.

-Id.
+253 Id.